 Morning tea and a picnic lunch will be provided during the citizen science day (please specify any dietary requirements in your registration form).
 Please bring your own snacks or energy bars for the field.
 Water will be available on-site so you can refill your bottle.

 TOILETS

-Our field sites do not have toilet facilities.
+The field site does not have toilet facilities.
 Please use the toilet at Baptcare before departing to the field.
-In case of emergency, a research vehicle will drive you to the closest toilet.
+In case of emergency, we will have access the toilets at the Abalone farm nearby.